 This system is why you often see lotteries or long lines at liquor stores for a chance to buy a rare bottle.
 It creates a “bourbon hunting” season where enthusiasts share tips and track shipments.
 This controlled scarcity ensures demand always outpaces supply, keeping these bottles at the top of every whiskey lover’s wish list.

-The Power of a Good Story
+Never Underestimate the Power of a Good Story

 Sometimes, a bourbon’s rarity is tied less to its production numbers and more to the story behind it.
 A compelling narrative about a distillery’s history, its founder, or the challenges it overcame can create a deep emotional connection with drinkers.
 When you pour a glass, you’re not just tasting whiskey—you’re tasting a piece of history.
 This perceived value makes a bottle feel special and, in turn, rare.